Missouri Medical Marijuana Card

 Will I be able to grow my own cannabis?

-Will I be able to go to the pharmacy to fill my medical marijuana?
+Will I be able to go to the pharmacy to fill my medical marijuana prescription?

-No, you will only be able to obtain marijuana at a Missouri licensed dispensary facility.
+No, you will only be able to obtain medical marijuana at a Missouri-licensed dispensary facility.

 Where will I be able to obtain medical marijuana in Missouri?

 Medical marijuana will be available from retail dispensaries licensed by DHSS.
 Once the DHSS has completed its dispensary licensing process, dispensary locations will be made available through this site.
-Our Green Health Docs website will continuously update our Missouri Dispensary Map as dispensaries begin to open!
+We will update our Missouri dispensary map as dispensaries begin to open.